 Visit bankrate.com/brm/ratehm.asp for the current rates on these major indices.
 Lenders may use other indices (10 year T-Bill, various mortgage bond indices, and others) but most are using Prime, LIBOR or the short-term 91-day T-bill.
 A "spread" is the additional interest that is added to the index rate.
 It is the combination of the spread and the interest rate that should be considered as you estimate the actual interest rate.
 When estimating and comparing the interest rates, be sure to add the spread to the index.

 Another factor is the fees that the lenders charge.
 Lenders build default insurance costs into to the interest rates.
 There are lenders who may assess the fees based on the risk of default, as estimated by the borrower's credit score.
-The less risky the loan, the lower the fees.
+The riskier the loan, the higher the fees.

 Because of the current uncertainty in the credit markets, many lenders have decided to tighten the underwriting of their private student loans and adjust the pricing of these loans.
 Borrowers will be required to meet higher credit standards and pay a higher price for these loans.
 If you still wish to borrow through the private sector, it is always a good idea to apply for a private loan with a creditworthy co-signer who has excellent credit in order to get the best deal.